Learn how to build custom pages in WordPress with Elementor, one of the fastest page builder plugins for WordPress.

 Instead of using code, creating a new page with Elementor is much easier.
 Anyone can create a page design with Elementor.

 To get started with Elementor, you will first need to install it on your WordPress website.
-Elementor is available to download and intall for free from the WordPress repository.
+Elementor is available to download and install for free from the WordPress repository.

 Go to the plugin section, click on “Add new plugin“, and search for “Elementor“.
 Now click on install, and then activate.

 Now, head over and create a new page.
 You will see a button “Edit with Elementor”.
 Once you click on that button you will be transferred to the Elementor platform, where you’ll be able to start designing your page.

 If you have just installed Elementor, you will benefit from exploring our curated list of Elementor resources here.